Multi-index importance sampling for McKean--Vlasov stochastic differential equations: McKean--Vlasov stochastic differential equation

-Strong convergence of particle systems has been proven for a broad class of $b(\cdot),\sigma(\cdot)$ ~\citep{theory_mvsde,mvsde_strong_conv_1,mvsde_strong_conv_2,mvsde_strong_conv_3}.
-The high dimensionality of the corresponding Fokker-Planck equation, satisfied by the particle system's joint probability density, motivates the use of MC methods, which do not suffer from the curse of dimensionality.
+In the limit $P \rightarrow \infty$, $\mu_t^P$ converges to $\mu_t$ (propagation of chaos) under suitable conditions~\citep{mean_field_limit}.
+Strong convergence (in the $L^p$-sense) of the particle system~\eqref{eqn:strong_approx_mvsde} to the MV-SDE~\eqref{eqn:mvsde} has been well established~\citep{mvsde_strong_conv_3,mvsde_strong_conv_2,mvsde_strong_conv_1}.
+The high dimensionality of the Fokker--Planck equation, satisfied by the joint probability density of the particle system, motivates the use of MC methods, which do not suffer from the curse of dimensionality.